 Do any of the following:

-To personalize individual items, you actually complete the merge, and then edit the information you want in the resulting merged document.
+To personalize individual documents, complete the merge, and then edit the information you want in the resulting merged document.

 - In the Merge to New Document dialog box, select the records you want to merge.